Best Apps to Practice Japanese Speaking (2026)

 - Best overall for daily Japanese speaking practice: Hanashi

-- Best for live human correction: italki
+- Best complement for scheduled human instruction: italki

 - Best free option for real exchanges: HelloTalk